grpc/proposal/A93-xds-ext-proc.md

 For payload handling, we could have considered having the gRPC ext_proc filter artificially add the 5-byte gRPC frame header to each message that we send to the ext_proc server.
+However, this seems like a sub-optimal approach, for the following reasons:
+- It would still not work for streaming cases, where the ext_proc server needs to be able to modify individual messages as they are sent, rather than only modifying the entire stream as a single payload.
-However, this seems like a sub-optimal approach, because (a) it would waste bandwidth sending data that really isn't useful, (b) it would not avoid the need for the ext_proc server to handle the gRPC framing, and (c) it would further spread use of the gRPC framing to ext_proc servers, which will make it awkward for gRPC to support other transports with different framing in the future.
+- It would waste bandwidth sending data that really isn't useful.
+- It would not avoid the need for the ext_proc server to handle the gRPC framing.
+- It would further spread use of the gRPC framing to ext_proc servers, which will make it awkward for gRPC to support other transports with different framing in the future.

 ## Implementation